hlotvonen/glyph-drawing-club-blog/src/posts/2024-01-01-typographic-art-of-valto-malmiola.md

     - Typography
 ---

-## Introduction

-Typography is often seen as the practice of arranging letters to make written language clear and visually appealing.
-However, this view overlooks a rich tradition of decorative elements like printer’s flowers, flourishes, and ornaments that have been part of typography for centuries.
-While these elements don’t convey written language per se, they are a part of the broader field of typography, which is concerned with the artful presentation of type in various forms.
-If we broaden our understanding of typography and view it as a comprehensive field serving multiple purposes, that includes these decorative practices, we can start appreciating typography as a form of art full of expressive potential.

-My aim is to highlight this expanded view of typography, found especially in the often joyous **pictorial typography**—a form of art arranging printing type into decorative patterns or pictorial compositions.
-This approach challenges conventional rules of typography and pushes the boundaries of what is thought possible with letterpress, transforming it into an artistic tool.
-I begin with Valto Malmiola, a Finnish typographer from the early 20th century, as he is the only *Finnish* typographer I know who has extensively experimented with pictorial typography.

-There have been others across the globe and through the ages who have experimented with similar unconventional techniques, but their contributions have often been marginalized in typographic history.
-By writing about these artists and showcasing their work, I hope to offer a new, more playful perspective on what we consider as typography, and to encourage a more inclusive approach to design.

 ## Typographic Portrait of Jean Sibelius Composed Entirely of Brass Rule

 In the dimly lit “printing cellar” of [Media Museum and Archives Merkki](https://merkkiin.fi/) is a remarkable and curious object.
-It’s a mosaic of tightly arranged brass rule and spacing material, made by Valto Malmiola in 1937.
+It’s a mosaic of tightly arranged brass rule and spacing material, made by a Finnish typographer Valto Malmiola in 1937.
 Note, it’s **not** a single piece of metal, and it’s neither engraved nor etched… it’s thousands of individual metal bits, pieced together by hand, and locked tightly into a frame for printing.

 <figure class="u-image-small">
     {% image